-Volume 1: Responses and Tolerance focuses on the plants, and their ability to respond, adapt and survive in changing climates, while Volume 2: Management and Sustainability addresses options for mitigating those plant responses to ensure maximum health and growth.
-Researchers and advanced students in environmental sciences, plant ecophysiology, biochemistry and molecular biology, nano-pollution climate change, soil pollution will find this an important foundational resource.
+Plant Life under Changing Environment: Responses and Management presents the latest insights, reflecting the significant progress that has been made in understanding plant responses to various changing environmental impacts, as well as strategies for alleviating their adverse effects, including abiotic stresses.
+Growing from a focus on plants and their ability to respond, adapt, and survive, Plant Life under Changing Environment: Responses and Management addresses options for mitigating those responses to ensure maximum health and growth.
+Researchers and advanced students in environmental sciences, plant ecophysiology, biochemistry, molecular biology, nano-pollution climate change, and soil pollution will find this an important foundational resource.

 - Covers both responses and adaptation of plants to altered environmental states

 - Illustrates the current impact of climate change on plant productivity, along with mitigation strategies

 - Includes transcriptomic, proteomic, metabolomic and ionomic approaches

 Researchers and advanced level students in Environmental Sciences, Plant Ecophysiology, Plant Biochemistry, Plant Molecular biology, Nano-pollution Climate change, Plant microbe interactions, soil pollution

 1. Heavy Metal Stress and Plant Life: Toxicity, Uptake Mechanisms, and Alleviation